-- 3 Push the filter needle into the centre of the vial stopper until the needle is completely inserted into the vial and the tip touches the bottom edge of the vial. - 4 Using aseptic technique withdraw all of the EYLEA vial contents into the syringe, keeping the vial in an upright position, slightly inclined to ease complete withdrawal.
+3 Push the filter needle into the centre of the vial stopper until the needle is completely inserted into the vial and the tip touches the bottom edge of the vial.

+- 4 Using aseptic technique withdraw all of the EYLEA vial contents into the syringe, keeping the vial in an upright position, slightly inclined to ease complete withdrawal.
 To deter the introduction of air, ensure the bevel of the filter needle is submerged into the liquid.
-Continue to tilt the vial during withdrawal keeping the bevel of the filter needle submerged in the liquid.

-6 Remove the filter needle and properly dispose of it.
+Continue to tilt the vial during withdrawal keeping the bevel of the filter needle submerged in the liquid. - 5 Ensure that the plunger rod is drawn sufficiently back when emptying the vial in order to completely empty the filter needle. - 6 Remove the filter needle and properly dispose of it.
 Note: filter needle is not to be used for intravitreal injection.

-7 Using aseptic technique, firmly twist a 30 G x 1⁄2-inch injection needle to the Luer-lock syringe tip.
+7 Using aseptic technique, firmly twist a 30 G x 1⁄2inch injection needle to the Luer-lock syringe tip.

-9 Holding the syringe with the needle pointing up, check the syringe for bubbles.
+8 Holding the syringe with the needle pointing up, check the syringe for bubbles.
 If there are bubbles, gently tap the syringe with your finger until the bubbles rise to the top.

-10 Eliminate all bubbles and expel excess drug by slowly depressing the plunger so that the plunger tip aligns with the line that marks 0.05 ml on the syringe.
+9 Eliminate all bubbles and expel excess medicinal product by slowly depressing the plunger so that the plunger tip aligns with the line that marks 0.05 ml on the syringe.
 The excess volume needs to be expelled before injecting EYLEA to avoid overdose.

-11 The vials are for single use only.
+10 The vial is for single use only.
 Any unused medicinal product or waste material should be disposed of in accordance with local requirements.